 - water pump with gates flowing into a rock-lined trickle stream.

 Smaller accessible paths weave and explore through the playground and among shrubs, plantings and running water.
-The raised sandpit provides wheelchair access and allows the use of the water spiral and the mini sluice gate.
+The raised sandpit provides wheelchair access.

 Water play feature

 The water play feature is an exciting play experience that is unique to Booran Reserve.
 It is popular with both young and old, especially on those warm Melbourne days, and includes:

 - a surface splash pad